AMPLIFIERS: WHICH IS BEST?

-So in an attempt to save you some time looking at several websites and also from making a possible mistake by purchasing something that isn’t worth the money, here is a comparison of some of the top audio professionals and their version of an amplifier.
+In an attempt to save you some time looking at several websites and also from making a possible mistake by purchasing an amp that isn’t worth the money or is lacking quality, here is a comparison of some of the top audio professionals and their version of an amplifier.
 Remember to keep in mind what you value most with a product like this.
 Better features or a lower price point?
 This comparison is just meant to assist you in making a decision that fits your situation.

 The Yamaha MusicCast Multi-Room Amplifier retails around $2,699.
 Although this multi-room audio system had low expectations regarding its performance (due to previously released products, it actually is a decent amplifier).
-The device actually is equipped with four zones and eight amplifier channels and is also a MusicCast Streamer.
-1U-high, rack-wide enclosure; removable rack ears, and a faceplate are included.
-A plus to using this unit is the quick and easy setup that it provides.
+The device actually is equipped with eight amplifier channels and is also a MusicCast Streamer.

 These channels are grouped into pairs and each pair has the capability of being bridged to double the power output.
 There is also an easy setup with the app, however, it is wired instead of wireless (which some may prefer one over the other).
 The app is available on both Android and iOS devices.
 Each channel is rated at 50W output into 8 ohms.

-The VSSL A.3 retails for $1860 and its voice integration services include Google and, early in Q2 2020, Alexa.
+The VSSL A.3 retails for $2,024 and its voice integration services include Google and, early in Q2 2020, Alexa.
 Each channel is rated at a 50W output into 8 ohms.
-Like the A.1, the A.3 also has Native Streaming™ allowing the user to select music from their favorite app and then use Airplay 2, Google Cast, or Spotify Connect to any zone in their house.
+Like the A.1, the A.3 also has Native Streaming™ allowing the user to select music from their f avorite app and then use Airplay 2, Google Cast, or Spotify Connect to any zone in their house.